pylhc/MESS/README.md

 ## Studies

 - *LHC* - The flagship collider of the 21st century
     - *Coupling RDT Bump* - Creates closed coupling bumps in the LHC IR2 and Arc12.
+For Beam2, a model twiss for clockwise orientation is created and then tracking is performed using the correct counterclockwise sequence of Beam2.
     - *Sextupole RDT Bump* - Creates closed sextupole RDT bump in Arc12.
     - *Injectionenergy with misaligments and correction* - Realistic model of the LHC at injection energy with misaligments and nonlinear correction.
     - *Kmod simulation* - Simulating K-Modulation in one Q1 quadrupole.